 shaved parmesan cheese

-1. If using dry beans, the night before, bring the beans to a boil, take them off the heat source and let soak the beans in a bowl large enough for them to expand into, and fill the bowl to the brim.
-Soak overnight.
+1. If using dry beans, the night before, bring the beans to a boil, take them off the heat source and let soak overnight.

-2. Next day, In a soup pot, cook the bacon until the fat renders and the bacon is lightly browned in a soup pot.
+2. Cook the bacon until the fat renders and the bacon is lightly browned in a soup pot.
 With a slotted spoon remove the lardons and set aside.
+When cooled, chop for the garnish.

-3. To the hot fat add the onion, celery, garlic, and sage leaves.
+3. Drain away all but 2 tsps. bacon fat, and add 2 Tbsp of olive oil.
+To this hot fat add the onion, celery, garlic, and sage leaves.
 Sauté until the onion is soft and translucent, about 5-7 minutes.
 Add the white wine and cook until it completely evaporates.

-4. Drain the beans and add to the pot, along with the bay leaf.
+4. Drain the beans and add to the pot, along with the bay leaf and chilli flakes.

 5. Cover with 4 cups of chicken stock and bring to a boil then reduce the heat to a simmer, cooking until the beans are tender, about 1- 1½ hours if using dry beans, 30 to 45 minutes if using reconstituted/canned beans.
-Season with salt and pepper.
+Season with salt and pepper and vinegar.

 7. Reheat the soup with the pulverized portion and add the parsley and the greens.
 Cook until the greens are wilted and cooked.

-8. In either case, adjust Adjust the amount of liquid with hot chicken broth, to your desired consistency, seasoning as you add.
+8. Adjust the amount of liquid with hot chicken broth, to your desired consistency, seasoning as you add.

 No comments: